PriorityQueue/LeetCodeEveryday/README.md

 # LeetCodeEveryday
-An Code a day keeps the Unemployment away.
+A Code a day keeps the Unemployment away.